apache/brpc/docs/en/server.md

 {"message":"hello"}
 ```

-Note: Set `Content-Type: application/proto`  to access services with http + protobuf-serialized-data, performing better at serialization.
+Note: Set `Content-Type: application/proto`  to access services with http + protobuf-serialized-data, which performs better at serialization.

 ## json<=>pb

 Json fields correspond to pb fields by matched names and message structures.
 The json must contain required fields in pb, otherwise conversion will fail and corresponding request will be rejected.
 The json may include undefined fields in pb, but they will be dropped rather than being stored in pb as unknown fields.
 Check out [json <=> protobuf](json2pb.md) for conversion rules.

 When -pb_enum_as_number is turned on, enums in pb are converted to values instead of names.
 For example in `enum MyEnum { Foo = 1; Bar = 2; };`, fields typed `MyEnum` are converted to "Foo" or "Bar" when the flag is off, 1 or 2 otherwise.
-This flag affects requests sent by client and responses returned by server both.
-Since conversion-to-name has better forward and backward compatibilities, this flag should only be turned on to adapt legacy code that are unable to parse enums from names.
+This flag affects requests sent by clients and responses returned by servers both.
+Since "enum as name" has better forward and backward compatibilities, this flag should only be turned on to adapt legacy code that are unable to parse enumerations from names.

 ## Adapt old clients

-Early-version brpc allows pb service being accessed via http without setting the pb request, even if the request has required fields.
-This kind of service often parses http request and sets http response by its own, and does not touch the pb request.
+Early-version brpc allows pb service being accessed via http without setting the pb request, even if there're required fields in.
+This kind of service often parses http requests and sets http responses by itself, and does not touch the pb request.
 However this behavior is still very dangerous: a service with an undefined request.

-These services may meet issues after upgrading to latest brpc, which already deprecated the behavior for a long time.
-To help these services to upgrade, brpc allows bypassing the conversion from http body to pb request with some settings (so that users can parse http requests differently), the setting is as follows:
+This kind of services may meet issues after upgrading to latest brpc, which already deprecated the behavior for a long time.
+To help these services to upgrade, brpc allows bypassing the conversion from http body to pb request (so that users can parse http requests differently), the setting is as follows:

 ```c++
 brpc::ServiceOptions svc_opt;